emiliogv-maker/emiliogv-maker.github.io/README.md

   <main>
     <div id="welcome">
       <h2>Welcome to this recipe</h2>
+      <p>This recipe is taken directly from Baker By Nature with Ashley Manila</p>
       <p>Make sure to follow the recipe thouroughly to get the best result</p>
     </div>
     <div id="ingredients">